Ashwin-Anandhapadman/Gemma3_practical/README.md

+# Gemma3 from scratch

-# BACKGROUND:
+## BACKGROUND:

     This repository tracks my journey of learning the recent advancements in a popular Small Language Models (SMLs) called Gemma3.
 This repo is a work in progress and will be updated frequently as I continue to learn the concepts in LLM architectures in detail.

     The original architecture of the Gemma3 model is given as an image in this same repo.
-I try to come play with some parameters in the architecture, so the final parameter count need not be same as expected (~270M)
+I try to come play with some parameters in the architecture, so the final parameter count need not be same as expected (~270M) and will be around 50-70 million parameters.

 ## Basic architecture summary: